Internet-Draft Mission AuthZEN August 2026

 access_request:

 OPTIONAL.
 An object.
-Present on an out_of_authority or action_approval_required denial when the deployment exposes it as requestable under [ARAP].
-It is the ARAP requestable-denial context, carrying the submission endpoint and the denial binding that ties a later access request to this evaluation.
+Present on an out_of_authority or approval_required denial when the deployment exposes it as requestable under [ARAP].
+The object is ARAP's requestable-denial context object, imported as ARAP defines it; this profile adds no members and no additional required members.
+The example below uses the PDP-signed binding_token form.
+The denied evaluation is identified by the top-level context.evaluation_id above, which the access request the PEP submits references as [ARAP] specifies.
 Its presence does not change the decision: false result and does not grant access.

-When the PDP permits an action, it returns AuthZEN decision: true and the context needed by the PEP to enforce the permit lease.
-The decision_id, policy_view_id, and any parameter_digest bind the response to the Decision Evidence and to the request inputs the PDP evaluated. permit_expires_at and single_use express the permit lifetime controls required by the runtime profile.
+When the PDP permits an action, it returns AuthZEN decision: true and the context needed by the PEP to enforce the permit.
+The evaluation_id binds the response to the Decision Evidence. conditions carries the permit's decision conditions, including the parameter_digest that binds the permit to the request inputs the PDP evaluated; obligations is present only when a genuine obligation applies.

 {